perlindgren/hippomenes/README.md

 Experimental RISC-V RT extension implementation.

 Architectural design follows the submitted proposal (contact per.lindgren@ltu.se for pre-print).
-The design goal of RISC-V RT is to enable light weight implementations enabling the implementation of (hard) real-time systems.
+The design goal of RISC-V RT is to provide a specification for light-weight MCU implementations enabling the implementation of (hard) real-time systems.
 RISC-V RT currently features:

 - N-CLIC
     - zero-latency interrupt selection and dispatch